 TO: All Concerned Persons

 1. The Office of Public Instruction intends to establish an independent negotiated rulemaking committee to amend ARM 10.55.606 pertaining to the procedures in determining accreditation status using student performance measures based on results of the required statewide assessments and to consult on the preparation of an economic impact statement.
-This negotiated rulemaking process is required by 20-7-101, MCA (2015).
+This negotiated rulemaking process is required by 20-7-101, MCA (2017).

-2. The independent negotiated rulemaking committee will consider issues for the purpose of reaching a consensus on the proposed rule amendment pertaining to the procedures in determining accreditation status using student performance measures based on results of the required statewide assessments.
+2. The independent negotiated rulemaking committee will consider issues for reaching a consensus on the proposed rule amendment pertaining to the procedures in determining accreditation status using student performance measures based on results of the required statewide assessments.

 3. Interests that are likely to be significantly affected by the proposed rule are those related to Montana K-12 public schools of all sizes.

-4. The individuals proposed to represent state agencies on the negotiated rulemaking committee are: Timothy Tharp, Deputy Superintendent, Office of Public Instruction; Linda Vrooman Peterson, Accreditation and Educator Preparation Division Administrator, Office of Public Instruction; Patty Muir, Accreditation Program Director, Office of Public Instruction; Ashley McGrath, Assessment Director, Office of Public Instruction; Karin Olsen Billings, Health Enhancement and Safety Division Administrator, Office of Public Instruction; Kathi Tiefenthaler, Unit Director, Educational Opportunity and Equity, Office of Public instruction; Jack O'Connor, Title I Director, Office of Public Instruction; Kyle A. Moen, Chief Legal Counsel, Office of Public Instruction; and Peter Donovan, Executive Director, Board of Public Education.
+4. The individuals proposed to represent state agencies on the negotiated rulemaking committee are: Jule Walker, Deputy Superintendent, Office of Public Instruction; Linda Vrooman Peterson, Accreditation and Educator Preparation Division Administrator, Office of Public Instruction; Patty Muir, Accreditation Program Director, Office of Public Instruction; Ashley McGrath, Assessment Director, Office of Public Instruction; Brett Carter, Measurement and Accountability, Office of Public Instruction; Kathi Tiefenthaler, Unit Director, Educational Opportunity and Equity, Office of Public instruction; Jack O'Connor, Title I Director, Office of Public Instruction; Kyle A. Moen, Chief Legal Counsel, Office of Public Instruction; and Peter Donovan, Executive Director, Board of Public Education.

 5. The agency is seeking applications from interested parties to serve on the committee.
 The agency will seek individuals likely to be significantly affected by the proposed rule amendment, including individuals from the following groups: school district trustees, K-12 school administrators, K-12 teachers and counselors, school clerks/business officials, school district administrative staff, county superintendents, parents, and taxpayers.
 Members of the committee will be selected based on the following criteria:

 district and school size